flytegg/twilight/README.md

 This is much easier than the standard Bukkit Event, as you don't have to worry about defining handles, etc.

-The TwilightEvent also includes a timestamp which provides an Instant for when the event was ran:
+The TwilightEvent also includes a timestamp which provides an Instant for when the event was run:

 ```kt
 // with the above event example